 As your child enters school, communicate with them about the value of social relationships, encouraging them to come to you to discuss any social conflicts.

-For over a decade, we’ve helped over 30,000 children improve the critical skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 50,000 individuals improve the critical skills needed to create a brighter path for their future.
 If you're concerned that your child is not meeting social or behavioral milestones or is struggling socially or behaviorally, contact us online to learn more about how the Brain Balance Program can help.
 You can also view the research and results of the program on the website.